superwerker/superwerker/docs/adrs/control-tower.md

 - superwerker only supports regions supported by CT
 - CT implies additional costs (e.g., Config Rules), which is covered by our design decision to enable services which negligible costs
-- Using CWS Canaries provides an audit log of the Click Ops because of the screenshots
 - The CT LZ set up/update/repair has to be supervised since it fails sometimes and has to be restarted -> #61
 - superwerker provides links to how-tos for wiring existing IdPs like Google Workspace, AzureAD, etc. -> #20